What you don’t know about your software product or your company’s infrastructure should scare you.

 Every minute that you turn a blind eye to an issue is a minute gained by cybercriminals intent on gaining access to your sensitive data and confidential information.
 And with more employees working from home, hackers have discovered more ways to infiltrate software and applications.

 It’s time to start thinking like a cybercriminal.
-That’s why so many companies incorporate cyber security penetration testing within their QA practices and are focusing on maintaining secure testing environments while
+That’s why so many companies incorporate cyber security penetration testing within their QA practices and are focusing on maintaining secure testing environments while working remotely.

 But what is cyber security penetration testing?
 Why is penetration testing so important for security?
 And what types of penetration testing should your team implement to combat cybercrime?